matiasjpedro/LightTags/README.md

 Notes:
 In order to build the VS solution make sure to have 2019, and just run GenerateProjects.

 LightTags.h is actual code, the rest is just for testing proposes in case I want to change or expand the functionality in the future.
+LightTagsTests.cpp has examples on how to use it.